Jan Łaski: Life

+Jan Łaski left Poland in 1538, first travelling to Wittenberg, where he met Philip Melanchthon, with whom he developed a correspondence.
+He then reached Frankfurt, where he met the theologian Albert Hardenberg; the two moved to Louvain, where in 1540 Jan married Barbara, the daughter of a local merchant.
+In December that year he moved with his wife to Emden in East Frisia.

-In 1542, he became pastor of a Protestant church at Emden, East Frisia.
-Shortly after, he went to England, where in 1550 he was superintendent of the Strangers' Church of London and had some influence on ecclesiastical affairs in the reign of Edward VI.
+In 1542, he became pastor of a Protestant church at Emden.
+A public library in Emden is named after him.
+Shortly after his stay in Emden he went to England, where in 1550 he was superintendent of the Strangers' Church of London and had some influence on ecclesiastical affairs in the reign of Edward VI.

 Upon the accession of Catholic Queen Mary in July 1553, he fled to Copenhagen with a shipload of refugees from the Strangers' Church.
 However they were denied refuge there because they would not accept the Augsburg Confession of Faith.
 They were resettled in Brandenburg. Łaski also helped Catherine Willoughby and her husband after they too had left England.
 His support enabled them to obtain an appointment from Sigismund II as administrators of Lithuania.

 Łaski was a correspondent of John Hooper, whom Łaski supported in the vestments controversy.

 In 1556, he was recalled to Poland, where he became secretary to King Sigismund II and was a leader in Calvinism.

 His contributions to the Calvinist churches were the establishment of church government in theory and practice, a denial of any distinction between ministers and elders except in terms of who could teach and administer the sacraments.
 A meeting with the Anabaptist Menno Simons in 1544 led Łaski to coin the term "Mennonites" for the followers of Simons.